 Quizzes: Quizzes will be given periodically.
 I will write one question on the board at the end of class.
 This question will reflect our discussion and/or the assigned reading for the day.
 Students will have ten minutes to answer this question.
 The quizzes will be assessed on the same scale used for the think pieces.

-Supersized Legal Briefs: Each student must prepare two legal briefs (for guidelines on how to write a brief, see pp. 727-8 of the casebook).
-The briefs should be about 1500 words in length.
+Supersized Legal Briefs: Each student must prepare two legal briefs (for guidelines on how to write a traditional brief click here).
+The briefs should be about 1500 words in length with approximately 500 words dedicated to the traditional legal brief and approximately 1000 words dedicated to addressing the five questions below.

 The cases we read are always abridged.
 This means that, when you compose your legal briefs, you will generally need to go somewhat beyond the scope of the course materials.
 See, for example, the Cornell Legal Information Institute or SCOTUSblog.
 You might also look at law school casebooks or secondary literature on the cases you are researching.